 "Through what we consume, we change the quality of our body, mind, and spirit.
 Each of us is responsible for his or her own life and destiny.
 We are our own masters, and no one can chew for us." --- Michio Kushi

-If we grind and break down the morsels of food with our teeth, we are beginning essential digestion of food in our mouths, producing many essential enzymes.
-Saliva, called “Nectar of the Gods” by the ancient Chinese, along with vital enzymes, mixes with our food, alkalinizing each mouthful before we swallow it into our stomach, where it is more efficiently digested and “burned.”
-According to Yogic teachings, this creates prana (life-force energy) and with each bite, valuable anti-aging parotin hormones are interjected.
+If we grind and break down the morsels of food with our teeth, it starts the essential digestion of food in our mouths, producing many essential enzymes.
+Saliva, called “Nectar of the Gods” by the ancient Chinese.
+Along with vital enzymes, mixes with our food, alkalinizing each mouthful before we swallow it into our stomach, where it is more efficiently digested and “burned.”
+According to Yogic teachings, this creates prana (life-force energy), and with each bite, valuable anti-aging Parotin hormones are interjected.
 Good chewers heal faster, live longer, and look younger!

-Dr. Ogata, professor at the School of Medicine at Tokyo University, discovered that chewing stimulates the production of parotin hormones.
+Dr. Ogata, the professor at the School of Medicine at Tokyo University, discovered that chewing stimulates the production of Parotin hormone.
 These strengthen all the cells in the body, promote rejuvenation, slow aging, and stimulate the thymus glands to produce T-cells that fight all diseases.

 Change is often quite challenging.
 To change a lifetime of eating habits takes courage... and relearning.
 That is why we call it a macrobiotic practice.
 You did not learn how to drive a car in one lesson.
 Therefore it would take several trials to eat, chew and breathe property.